top of page

 Einat Tamir holds a B.A in communications and Jewish history (2012-2015) and an M.A in Jewish history (2015-2019), both from the University of Haifa.
 Her master thesis, titled “Key Characters and Motifs in 20th Century Eastern and Central Europe Yiddish Cinema,” identified plot structures and characterizations in Yiddish films.
 Among others, the thesis focused on the films "Der Dybbuk" and "Tkias Kaf" (1937), analyzing their shared folk-legend source-material.

 Between 2016-2020, Tamir was a research assistant at the Dead Sea Scroll Project at the University of Haifa, where she specialized in visual reconstruction of scrolls and ancient font design.
 In 2017, Tamir was a production coordinator of Haifa International Film Festival.
 Between 2018-2019, she worked as a lab manager and research assistant in "Elijah-Lab" at the University of Haifa, specializing in digital humanities.
-Currently, she works as a researcher for the Zalman Shazar Center at the "Otzarot – history in letters" research project.
+Currently, she is a PhD candidate at the Department of Theatre Arts at Tel Aviv University.

 In the DYBBUK project, Tamir serves as project manager, coordinating the team work and project execution.